 Many students at COA choose to take education classes but not pursue certification.
 These students are interested in education outside of a formal setting, seeking to work in outdoor or experiential education, museum interpretation, or other informal contexts.
 Our curriculum includes comparative, intercultural, and international education.
 This prepares students to teach culturally diverse learners in and outside the US.

 COA has strong partnerships with local public and private schools.
 Many of our classes are taught by local teachers, so students learn from expert practitioners.
 Almost all education classes involve visits to one or more local schools.
 Fieldwork, service learning, and school observations ensure that classroom learning is grounded in the daily experiences of K-12 teachers and students.
-Recent student teachers have taught at areas schools as well as in Portland, ME and New York City.
+Recent student teachers have taught at local schools as well as in Portland, ME and New York City.

 Education and society